Chinese intelligence activity abroad: Philippines

 FireEye President Travis Reese has stated that the Chinese-sponsored Conference Crew, founded in 2016, has engaged in cyber-espionage against the Philippines, targeting diplomatic and national security information.

 In 2020, Facebook took down a network that was part of a Chinese disinformation campaign against the Philippines.
 The campaign used false profiles to influence public opinion, particularly related to politics.

 Following a murder in Makati City in which two Chinese PLA IDs were recovered, Philippines Senator Panfilo Lacson claimed he had received information that between 2,000 and 3,000 Chinese PLAN (People's Liberation Army Navy) members were in the Philippines.
 Replying on Twitter, the Chinese Embassy in Manila said the Senator was "testing the intelligence of the Philippine people", to which Lacson responded saying his information is still worth looking into, while the Armed Forces of the Philippines said it is validating the information as a "matter of serious concern."

 In November 2023, the Chinese embassy in the Philippines denied allegations made by Rafael Alunan III of having sleeper cells in the country after the Philippine National Police and National Bureau of Investigation arrested Chinese nationals for illegal possession of firearms.

 In 2024, former Bamban mayor Alice Guo was removed from office over questions regarding her citizenship as well her involvement in the Philippine Offshore Gaming Operator (POGO) in her town.
 She Zhijiang a self-confessed spy detained in Thailand named Guo as a fellow spy.
 Wang Fugui a cellmate of She also said that Guo's 2022 mayoral campaign was "arranged by Chinese state security".
 Guo's birth citizenship was eventually voided in October 2025.
+The Economist wrote in July 2026 that Guo was unlikely to be a spy, noting that the claims have not been backed by persuasive evidence and that the Chinese government has a negative view of scammers, who often target Chinese citizens.
+The newspaper added that the fact that Guo escaped to Southeast Asia rather than China was further evidence that she was not a spy.

 Deng Yuanqing was arrested in January 2025 over allegations of mapping sensitive data involving military sites in Luzon.